kburton/opengl-boilerplate/README.md

 ## Dependencies

 Some of these dependencies, marked as _included_, are distributed either in source, or as a git submodule.
 Make sure you've cloned with `--recursive`, or use `git submodule init; git submodule update` to fetch them.

  * [Graphics Library Framework (GLFW)](https://github.com/glfw/glfw): included, handles setting up the GL context
  * [OpenGL Extension Wrangler (GLEW)](http://github.com/nigels-com/glew.git): included, manages GL extensions
- * [OpenGL Mathematics (GLM)](https://github.com/g-truc/glm): included only for convenience later on during app development
+ * [linmath.h](https://github.com/datenwolf/linmath.h): included only for convenience later on during app development
  * [CMake](http://www.cmake.org/): **required**, used to generate